Our Mission, Commitment & Plan

-At Free for Life International we partner with organizations and individuals globally to meet the needs of trafficking survivors and those who are considered to be in high risk of being trafficked.
+We partner with organizations and individuals globally to meet the needs of trafficking survivors and those who are considered to be at high risk of being trafficked.
 We partner by providing financial, emotional and spiritual support.

 The rescue and restoration of victims of Human Trafficking and the elimination of modern-day slavery

-To focus our efforts in 4 main areas – what we like to call the 4 S’s: Shelters, Stations (Border Monitoring), Scholarships, & Sustainable Projects.
+To focus our efforts in 4 main areas: Shelters, Stations (Border Monitoring), Scholarships, & Sustainable Projects.

-- We select partners by identifying shelters and individuals with proven track records and extraordinarily committed leaders in the arena of human trafficking.
+- Free for Life selects our partners by identifying shelters and individuals with proven track records and extraordinarily committed leaders in the arena of human trafficking.

-- Free for Life International visits our partners a minimum of once a year to ensure all standards of care and accountably are being met.
+- We visit our partners a minimum of once a year to ensure all standards of care and accountably are being met.

 - Financial contributions are disbursed to those who are willing to disclose budgets and financial reports, can quantify specific critical needs, and who can explain the progress of the young women under the shelter’s care on a minimum of a tri-annual basis.

 - Concurrent with our international outreach, we are committed to educate and inform the public at large on the issues of human trafficking.
-To that end, we are writing a book to address the global epidemic of modern day slavery.
+Providing the resource materials we have developed such as the mulitlingual phrase book and the PSA’s we have produced.
 We actively seek opportunities to communicate the need for involvement and to move people from awareness to action.